Tessellation Localized Transfer learning for nonparametric regression: Experiments and applications

-The results presented in this section are based on 100 monte-carlo simulations, namely 100 replications for simulated data and 100 random subsampling for application.
-The displays present the median of those 100 empirical results.
-The choice of the median rather the average is due to the fact that, for simulated data, the transferred estimator may leads to a severe increase of MSE, driving the average over simulations.
-This phenomenon seems not due to the transfer learning methodology but to the optimization method (e.g simulated annealing).
-We made this assumptions since when only a little number of admissible tessellations is consider, so the best partition can be explicitly found, the phenomenon of severe error is never observed.
+The results reported in this section are based on 100 Monte Carlo simulations, corresponding to 100 replications for simulated data and 100 random subsamplings in the application study.
+All displays report the median across repetitions.
+The median is preferred to the mean because, in the simulated setting, the transferred estimator can occasionally exhibit a severe increase in MSE, which would disproportionately affect the average.\\ This phenomenon appears to stem from the optimization procedure (e.g., simulated annealing) rather than from the transfer learning methodology itself.
+Indeed, when the number of admissible tessellations is small (so that the optimal partition can be identified explicitly) such extreme errors are never observed.